Cruise Advice For the Best Palermo Port Experience

 Coastal Sailing & Snorkeling: If you prefer time on the water, a half-day sailing trip offers a relaxing alternative.
 These tours typically stop at Mondello Bay and the Capo Gallo Reserve, where you can swim or snorkel while enjoying local snacks on board.

 Erice, Segesta & Salt Pans: For a deeper look into western Sicily, this full-day tour connects several historic sites.
-You’ll explore the hilltop town of Erice, visit the ancient temple at Segesta, and continue on to the unique salt pans near Trapani.
+You’ll explore the hilltop town of Erice, visit the ancient temple at Segesta, and then continue on to the unique salt pans near Trapani.

 Valley of the Temples & Scala dei Turchi: For a longer adventure, head south to Agrigento.
 Here, the ancient Greek temples create an impressive archaeological setting, while a stop at the Scala dei Turchi adds a striking coastal contrast.